Hunting and Fishing

 DESCRIPTION & TAXONOMY

-These Giant bears are very similar to Kodiak bears of Alaska, but tend to be darker.
-Head and body length is up to 10 feet (305 cm), tail length 6-1/2 to 8-1/2 inches (16.5 to 21.6 cm), shoulder height 50-53 inches (127 to 135 cm).
-As with the Alaska brown bear, the Kamchatka brown bear grows large because of its abundant and protein-rich diet of spawning salmon and other fish in the coastal rivers, and from the comparatively mild climate that permits a shorter period of hibernation.
+These Giant bears are very similar to Kodiak bears of Alaska but tend to be darker.
+Head and body length could be in excess of 10 feet (305 cm), tail length 6-1/2 to 8-1/2 inches (16.5 to 21.6 cm), shoulder height 50-53 inches (127 to 135 cm).
+As with the Alaska brown bear, the Kamchatka brown bear grows large because of its abundant and protein-rich diet of spawning salmon and other fish in the coastal rivers and comparatively mild climate that permits a shorter hibernation period.
 It is a very large, dark bear with a massive skull.
 The forehead is broad and rather steeply elevated over the relatively short nose.
-The coat is long, dense and soft.
+The coat is long, dense, and soft.
 The color varies from pale yellow to blackish-brown and dull black, but dark individuals predominate.
 The legs are usually the same color as the body.
-The claws are dark brown, some times with light yellowish streaks at the tips, and are up to four inches (100 mm) in length.
-The largest specimens are found in Kamchatka and on the Shantar islands.
-In fact, a recent hunting expedition to the Shantar islands reported seeing unusually large number of bears in a 10 ft. range.
-Includes the races beringianus (Shantar Islands) and piscator (Kamchatka).
-The record bear was obtained in Kamchatka and scored 29.5 inches.
+The claws are dark brown, sometimes with light yellowish streaks at the tips, and are up to four inches (100 mm) in length.
+The largest specimens are found in Kamchatka and on the Shantar Islands.
+The record bear was obtained in Kamchatka and scored 30 9/16 inches.
+Hunting on Shantar islands is currently prohibited.

 DISTRIBUTION

-Far eastern Siberia, where it is found on the Kamchatka Peninsula, Karaginskiy Island, and northward throughout the Koryak Autonomous District.
-Also in the coastal strip west of the Sea of Okhotsk and east of the coastal mountains as far south as Uda bay, on the Shantar Islands and the northern Kuril Islands.
+Far eastern Siberia, including Kamchatka Peninsula, Sakhalin island, Karaginskiy Island, coastal strip west of the Sea of Okhotsk and east of the coastal mountains as far south as Uda bay, Shantar Islands and the northern Kuril Islands.

 HUNT

-Hunting is organized in Kamchatka, Shantar islands (Okhotsk) and Magadan.
-In the Spring in the coastal areas bears are hunted along the shoreline, where they concentrate, looking for seafood.
-Inland bears are easily spotted on the hills, covered with snow.
-A hunter can see over 30 bears during the trip.
-During the Fall hunting season bears are hunted while feeding on salmon in the many rivers and creeks, or on wild berries in the surrounding tundra.
-The ausual size of the bears taken is around 8.0-9.0 ft in Magadan and Okhotsk and 8.5-9.5 ft. in Kamchatka.
+Hunting is organised in Kamchatka peninsula, Okhotsk, Magadan and Sakhalin island.
+During the Spring, in the coastal areas, bears are hunted along the shoreline, where they concentrate, looking for seafood.
+Inland bears are easily spotted on the hills, still covered with snow.
+A hunter can often spot 10 to 30 bears during the trip.
+In some places along the shoreline in the Spring bears concentration is so high that tens of bears can be spotted in a single day.
+During the Fall hunting season, bears are hunted while feeding on salmon in the many rivers and creeks or on wild berries in the surrounding tundra.
+The usual size of the bears taken is around 8.0-9.0 ft square in Magadan and Okhotsk and 9.0-9.5 ft. square in Kamchatka.
 The success rate is essentially 100%.
-Many hunters choose to take 2 bears.
-300 WinMag, 375 H&H magnum or a similar cartridge should be the minimum.
+Many hunters choose to take two bears.
+Larger caliber magnum cartridges in the 325-375 range are recommended.
+300 Winchester Magnum should be the minimum.

 SEASONS